Security Architecture

 ThreatControls

-Audit trail tamperingHash chain + Ed25519 signatures + DB triggers + external checkpoints
+Audit trail tamperingHash chain + Ed25519 signatures + DB triggers (UPDATE/DELETE revoked, TRUNCATE blocked) + external checkpoints; payload edits surface as payload_drift

-Cross-tenant accessAll queries filter by enterprise_id; scoped API keys; principal enforcement
+Cross-tenant accessAll queries filter by org; scoped API keys; principal enforcement

-API key compromiseHMAC-hashed storage; IP allowlisting; expiration; scope limits blast radius
+API key compromiseHMAC-hashed storage; IP allowlisting; expiration; scope limits blast radius; ephemeral certs cap exposure at ten minutes

 Webhook SSRF8-layer validation including DNS re-resolution; HTTPS-only